brandon-m-wang/cs198-75/src/web-hw/hw8.md

   - type: ps
     paragraph: Now, for the actual frontend components.
 Because you've done plenty of React.js work in the past, this will be fairly short in terms of explanations, mostly just code that you should implement.
+Navigate to "src/components."
   - type: ps
     paragraph: "First, your top bar component.
 In the top right, there's supposed to be the profile photo of the current user that links to the current user's